 Lyme disease is a serious illness that if left untreated, can have severe long term complications.
 Initial symptoms of Lyme may include a spreading rash which may be accompanied by fever, aches and fatigue.
 Possible future complications of the heart and/or nervous system may occur, as well as severe arthritis.

-For additional information: SJC Mosquito & Vector Control Brochure: About Ticks and Tick Bourne Disease
+For additional information: SJC Mosquito & Vector Control Brochure: About Ticks and Tick Borne Disease

 California Department of Public Health Tick Borne Disease